 Health Care Sector Risk: The Fund is exposed indirectly to health care companies selected by XBI's investment adviser, which subjects the Fund to the risks associated with such companies.
 Companies in the health care sector are subject to extensive government regulation and their profitability can be significantly affected by restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure (including price discounting), limited product lines and an increased emphasis on the delivery of healthcare through outpatient services.
 Companies in the health care sector are heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.
-Health care companies in technologies or other market developments.
+Health care companies are also subject to extensive litigation based on product liability and similar claims.
+In addition, their products can become obsolete due to industry innovation, changes in technologies or other market developments.
 Many new products in the health care sector require significant research and development and may be subject to regulatory approvals, all of which may be time consuming and costly with no guarantee that any product will come to market.